arcanis/clipanion/README.md

-install [-v]                  ; the "v" option will be true, false, or undefined install [-vvv]                ; the "v" option will become a counter, from 0 to 3 included install [-v,--verbose]        ; the "verbose" option will be true (--verbose), false (--no-verbose), or undefined download [-u,--url URL]       ; the "url" option will expect a parameter, or will be "null" if --no-url is used download [--with-ssl]         ; the "ssl" option will be true (--with-ssl), false (--without-ssl), or undefined command [-vqcarRbudlLkKHpE]   ; declare all those options at once
+install [-v]                  ; the "v" option will be true, false, or undefined install [-vvv]                ; the "v" option will become a counter, from 0 to 3 included install [-v,--verbose]        ; the "verbose" option will be true (--verbose), false (--no-verbose), or undefined execute [--output TARGET...]  ; the "output" option will be an array of strings (empty if the option is never set) download [-u,--url URL]       ; the "url" option will expect a parameter, or will be "null" if --no-url is used download [--with-ssl]         ; the "ssl" option will be true (--with-ssl), false (--without-ssl), or undefined command [-vqcarRbudlLkKHpE]   ; declare all those options at once